 Licensee Information Sharing.
 To the extent Licensee will be sharing personal or financial information of a third party in connection with this Agreement, Licensee shall maintain and obtain the agreement of each such third party, which shall permit the sharing of such third party’s information with Party A and its affiliates and service providers for Party A and its affiliates and service providers to use, disclose and retain it in connection with this Agreement and the provision of the services hereunder and as required by Law.
 Party A and its affiliates each shall be a third party beneficiary to such agreement.

 Assignment.
-Licensee shall not assign or otherwise transfer any of its rights, or delegate or otherwise transfer any of its obligations or performance, under this Agreement, in each case whether voluntarily, involuntarily, by operation of law or otherwise, without Party A's prior written consent.
-No delegation or other transfer will relieve Licensee of any of its obligations or performance under this Agreement.
+Neither party shall assign or otherwise transfer any of its rights, or delegate or otherwise transfer any of its obligations or performance, under this Agreement, in each case whether voluntarily, involuntarily, by operation of law or otherwise, without the other party’s prior written consent (not to be unreasonably withheld, conditioned, or delayed); provided, however, that either party may assign this Agreement without consent to an affiliate or in connection with a merger, acquisition, corporate reorganization, or sale of all or substantially all of its assets, provided that the assigning party gives 30 days’ advance written notice of such assignment.
+No delegation or other transfer will relieve the assigning party of any of its obligations or performance under this Agreement.
 Any purported assignment, delegation or transfer in violation of this Section 15.7 is void.
 Subject to this Section 15.7, this Agreement is binding upon and inures to the benefit of the parties and their respective successors and assigns.

 No Third Party Beneficiaries.
 Except as otherwise set forth in this Agreement, this Agreement is for the sole benefit of the parties and, subject to Section 12 and Section 15.7, their respective successors and assigns, and nothing herein, express or implied, is intended to or shall confer upon any other Person any legal or equitable right, benefit or remedy of any nature whatsoever under or by reason of this Agreement.